 Bagpipe makers have perhaps never been more competitive.
 There are a lot of good sets being made by very competent individuals and firms.
 We at Tartantown would like to think that all the makes we carry are quality products and that really a customer cannot make a poor decision.
 Where possible try and sample (or listen to) different pipers and instruments to try and determine your preferred sound.
 This will assist in narrowing the field.
 As well, ask reputable people for opinions and hope that two of them agree!

 Consider the history and reputation of various bagpipe-makers and firms.
-This can be done by speaking with other pipers, searching online and by good old-fashioned investigation.
+This can be done by speaking with other pipers, searching online and by the good old-fashioned investigation.
 Historically, for decades, some very poor bagpipes were made.
 Conversely, some newer makers are putting out very good instruments.
-They are taking great care making one set at a time and the workmanship and finishing is top notch.
+They are taking great care making one set at a time and the workmanship and finishing are top-notch.
 Be careful not to buy extremely light-weight and cheap bagpipes.
 Essentially they do not work and are best mounted on the wall – preferably with a large nail right through the bass drone!

 New vs. Used: